Kobe foreign settlement: Return

 Aiming to amend the terms of the unequal Ansei Treaties formed by the shogunate, the Meiji government embarked on a plan of Westernization.
 One part of this plan involved holding balls at the Rokumeikan in Tokyo, and Kobe also held its own.
 In 1887, a ball organized by the governors of Osaka and Hyōgo prefecture, and called "Kobe's Biggest Evening Party Ever" (神戸未曾有の大夜会), took place in a gymnasium owned by the Kobe Regatta & Athletic Club (KRAC).

 In 1894, the Meiji government concluded the Anglo-Japanese Treaty of Commerce and Navigation with the United Kingdom, realizing its goal of repealing consular jurisdiction and reclaiming the foreign settlements.
 The government proceeded to conclude treaties to the same effect with 14 more countries, including the U.S. and France.
-These treaties took effect on July 17, 1899, and on this date the Kobe foreign settlement was returned to Japanese hands.
+These treaties took effect on July 17, 1899, and on this date, the Kobe foreign settlement was returned to Japanese hands.
 The settlement was incorporated into Kobe City, and its administrative and financial autonomy was canceled.
 Japanese were allowed to enter freely and to reside within the area.
-The settlement's internal police force, which had been organized by the Municipal Council, was abolished, and its fire brigade, which had been organized directly be residents, was transferred to the control of the city as a regular fire brigade.
+The settlement's internal police force, which had been organized by the Municipal Council, was abolished, and its fire brigade, which had been organized directly by residents, was transferred to the control of the city as a regular fire brigade.
 The government of the settlement was transferred from the highest office within the Municipal Council, the head of the Executive Committee (行事局, gyōji-kyoku) (see below), to commissioned members of the prefectural and city governments.
 On the old site of the office, a local police station was built, and a committee called the Consultation Committee (相談委員会) (later the Kobe International Committee (神戸国際委員会と改称)) was allowed to be established by the foreigners to help prevent disputes arising from the loss of extraterritoriality.
 In these ways, the government showed some consideration for the foreigners as well.